eppemela/rails-aws-deployment/README.md

-== Deploy a Rails App on Amazon AWS
+== Deploy a Rails App on Amazon AWS ElasticBeanStalk

 First of all edit your ```config/database.yml``` with this settings for the production database: